3 Ways to help students in special education

 Touch-type Read and Spell

 In some cases, it’s useful to introduce an alternate program, one that teaches a new skill but also supports a student’s basic abilities in reading and writing.
 Touch-type Read and Spell is a multi-sensory typing program that was developed specifically for learners with dyslexia and then adapted to support students with a variety of learning difficulties and physical impairments.
-It can help a learner make better use of recommended accommodations and write more efficiently and fluently on the computer.
+It can help a student make better use of recommended accommodations and write more efficiently and fluently on the computer.

 Because it is typing plus reading and spelling, TTRS is also informed by a program of phonics that helps students to internalize the basics of English grapheme-phoneme mapping, which results in enhanced decoding ability, more reliable spelling skills, and improvements in sight reading.